St. Petersburg, Archangel & Vladivostok

 No. 12-25

-The Kukhmister Nikolaev was situated on the ground floor of a fin-de-siècle apartment building (shown below in 1999), across the street from a stately neoclassical church.1 This prosperous, middle-class neighborhood met with a harsh reversal of fortune beginning in 1917, a year marked by a series of revolutions collectively called the Russian Revolution.
-Most notably, the czar was deposed in February and the Bolsheviks seized power in October, installing an all-socialist government that excluded the bourgeoisie.
-Despite the social turmoil in Russia during much of the twentieth century, a modest eatery was still operating at this address until the mid-1990s, outlasting the Soviet Union.
+The Kukhmister Nikolaev was situated on the ground floor of a fin-de-siècle apartment building (shown below in 1999), across the street from a stately neoclassical church.1 This prosperous, middle-class neighborhood met with a harsh reversal of fortune in 1917, when a series of revolutions erupted that are now collectively called the Russian Revolution.
+The czar was deposed in February of that year and when the Bolsheviks seized power eight months later, an all-socialist government was installed that excluded the bourgeoisie.
+Despite the social turmoil in Russia during much of the twentieth century, a modest eatery was still operating at this address until the mid-1990s, outlasting even the Soviet Union.

-The 1917 menu below comes from the Café Paris in Archangel (Arkhangelsk), an ice-encrusted port on the far-northern White Sea.
-Due to its remote location 750 miles north of Moscow, the city was able to resist Bolshevik rule until 1920, becoming a stronghold of the White Army, a loose confederation of anti-Bolshevik forces.
-Interestingly, this menu was discovered in the papers of a British naval officer stationed at Archangel who some believe may have had a role in intelligence.
-Dated September 6th, this à la carte menu appeared only seven weeks before the Military Revolutionary Committee in St. Petersburg (now named Petrograd) launched the so-called October Revolution, directing armed workers and soldiers to capture key buildings, including the Winter Palace.2, 3 Whether or not the Paris Café was a nest of spies, it was almost certainly a hotbed of political and military activity during this critically important period.
+The 1917 menu below comes from the Paris Café in Archangel (Arkhangelsk), an ice-encrusted port on the far-northern White Sea.
+Due to its remote location 750 miles north of Moscow, Archangel was the stronghold of a loose confederation of anti-Bolshevik forces called the White Army.
+The city was able to resist Bolshevik rule until 1920.
+The menu was discovered in the papers of a British naval officer who was stationed at Archangel; Some believe he may have had a role in intelligence.
+Dated September 6th, this à la carte menu appeared only seven weeks before the Military Revolutionary Committee in St. Petersburg launched the so-called October Revolution, directing armed workers and soldiers to capture key buildings, including the Winter Palace.2, 3 Whether or not the Paris Café was a nest of spies, it was certainly a hotbed of political and military activity during this important period of Russian history.

 The menu is translated below, showing the dishes served during the traditional dinner hours in the afternoon.
 It is not known whether the café served a light supper in the evening.